wolfspider/tchoque/README.md

 It also stands for:

-# The CHeshire Over Quic Experiment
+# The CHeshire Over QUic Experiment

 This is an implementation of IETF draft-cheshire-sbm-02 which can be found here: